 Our Mission: To achieve better health and wellbeing for the community by providing the resources people need to make informed food choices.

 The Australian Nutrition Foundation (Qld Div) Inc, trading as NAQ Nutrition (NAQ), is a non profit, non government community nutrition education organisation that has TDGR and charity status.
 NAQ was established in 1994 and has a 20 year history as a key community nutrition education body and is highly regarded as the independent voice of nutrition education in the Queensland community.
 NAQ is governed by a Committee of Management.

 We deliver services across Queensland with individual members, organisations, corporate partners and other government and non-government key stakeholders to promote evidence-based healthy living messages.
 Our health promotion services and strategies including a range of nutrition education and cooking skill programs and other resources for various community groups across the lifespan to promote healthy life choices in relation to healthy food selection and physical activity.

-Executive Officer: Sharyn Deam
+Chief Executive Officer: Sharyn Deam

 With an in-depth knowledge of the organisation’s strategic direction and values, she works to ensure these are considered in both long and short term goals as well as when developing and implementing the organisation’s policies and procedures.
 She works closely with the NAQ staff to identify new products and business and forming teams to develop and implement plans.

 Sharyn is a strong advocate of making healthy eating choices and incorporating physical activity in to her daily life.
 She regularly enjoys hiking, mountain bike riding and yoga.